 General Statement

-Membership in IFBWC is open to students who are in community college, a four year college, or in a graduate program; women in the workforce; and women either temporarily out of the workforce or retired.
-There is no distinction in the ability of any member to participate in any local or state BWC activities due to the status of those members with the limited exception of qualifications for state office.
+Membership in IFBWC is open to students who are in community college, a four-year college, or in a graduate program; women in the workforce; and women either temporarily out of the workforce or retired.
+There is no distinction in the ability of any member to participate in any local or state IFBWC activities due to the status of those members with the limited exception of qualifications for state office.
 Members pay state on an annual basis.
 Local organizations can designate any of their members as honorary or lifetime members and pay the local and state dues for those individuals so honored.
 Members may also transfer their membership from one local to another during the course of any of their membership years.

 Student Members

 A student member is one who is enrolled in college or a university, or any other accredited educational institution above the high school level with a minimum of twelve (12) semester hours (or the equivalent) of course work.
-New student members are required to initially complete the Student Verification Form found on the IFBW Website and again by May 15th annually.
+New student members are required to initially complete the Student Verification Form found on the IFBWC Website and again by May 15th annually.

 Local organizations may not accept student memberships unless so included in their bylaws.